 Need more help deciding what to grow?
 This

 well-produced resource from the Utah State University Extension has nutrition, planting and growing information on

 many fruits, vegetables and herbs (note that the planting dates are Utah-specific).

 Plant flowers to attract the good bugs

-Make sure your crops get pollinated.
-Mix flowers with your vegetables for bees
+To help make sure your crops get pollinated, mix flowers with your vegetables to attract bees

 and other pollinators.
 Pretty bouquets are a bonus.